cumulativedata/ai-tutor-for-kids/README.md

 The app allows you to choose different AI models based on your needs.
 These models excel at long-context tasks and are particularly suitable for summarization roles.
 You can browse all available models at [OpenRouter Models](https://openrouter.ai/models).

+**Note**: The app comes with default models already configured:
+- **Conversation Model**: `qwen/qwen3-235b-a22b-2507` (for regular conversations)
+- **Summarization Model**: `qwen/qwen3-235b-a22b-thinking-2507` (for handling long conversations)

+These defaults work well for most use cases and don't need to be changed unless you want to experiment with different models.

 ### Recommended Models for Summarization:
 - **GPT-5 (high)**
 - **GPT-5 (medium)**